 South Africa Secures $676 Million in Grants for Green Energy Transition

-South Africa has secured an impressive $676 million in grants from wealthier nations to support its transition towards green energy.
-This achievement represents more than double the originally pledged amount but remains only a fraction of the total package, a substantial portion of which the country will need to repay with interest.
+has secured an impressive $676 million in grants from wealthier nations to support its transition towards green energy.
+This achievement represents more than double the originally pledged amount but remains only a fraction of the total funding package, a substantial portion of which the country will need to repay with interest.

 Rudi Dicks, the head of project management in the presidency, shared with Reuters that South Africa had been actively advocating for a larger share of the $12 billion currently being offered by Western nations to be provided as grants rather than loans.
 The initial grant figure had been set at $329.7 million, underlining the country's commitment to securing financial support for its green energy endeavors.